ThomasLee03/Academic-Website/README.md

 - **80% for Training**: This will be used to train models like matrix factorization and autoencoders.
 - **20% for Testing**: This will serve as our evaluation set for the imputation methods.
 The corrupted version of this test set will not have the same corruption pattern as the training data to test generalization.

-We will use cross-validation for parameter tuning, particularly for the matrix factorization and autoencoder models, to ensure they generalize well to unseen data.
+We will use cross-validation for parameter tuning, particularly for the matrix factorization (SVD) and total variation image in-painting models, to ensure they generalize well to unseen data.

 ## Timeline
 ### Week 1 (10/1 - 10/7)
 - Submit the project proposal.
-- Begin collecting datasets (CIFAR-10, MNIST) and finalize the corruption process.
+- Begin collecting datasets (CIFAR-10) and finalize the corruption process.

 ### Week 2 (10/8 - 10/14)
 - Implement the data corruption process and prepare the dataset.